metro-ontime/analysis--deprecated/README.md

  - QA Testers (spotting bugs, feedback on site-design -- currently low priority)

 This web application is built on a python backend, which logs and processes vehicle tracking data from Metro's real-time API.
 The front end is a React app hosted on a static server (GitHub or Netlify - TBC) that is recompiled daily as new performance data becomes available on our python backend.

+Please see the repo "Issues" tab for currently open tickets.

+## Analysis Methodology:

+LA Metro's real-time API (https://developer.metro.net/introduction/realtime-api-overview/) provides the "positions of Metro vehicles on their routes in real time."
+Our peformance monitor logs the output of this API, storing each vehicle's coordinates along with its direction, vehicle_id and the time of its last position update in a database (PostgreSQL - TBC).
+We then reconstruct each vehicle's journey and estimate the actual times that it arrived at each stop, which we can then compare to the schedule.
+This process is not without flaws, so we are encouraging debate over how to improve our algorithms and measure train performance in a way that is most useful to riders.
+For example, depending on the time of day, a more useful metric of Metro performance might be the average wait time between services.
+If trains are not strictly following the schedule but are running relatively frequently - does that matter to riders?

+Our understanding of Metro's current reporting system for measuring late arrivals is this:
+Any train arriving at a station more than FIVE minutes after it is scheduled is recorded manually by Metro staff.

+At peak times when trains might be running 5 or 6 minutes apart - they could simply disregard the schedule and still claim 100% on time arrivals.
+This is one reason we believe that a more transparent and precise performance measurement tool would be valuable.

 ## This Repository: